DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

 ![New Project Screen](/images/02_02_new_project.png "Console App (.NET Core)")

 <br/>
 Next, you'll give your project a name.
-In this example, we'll name it `MyFirstBot`.<br/>
+For this example, we'll name it `MyFirstBot`.<br/>
-If desired, you can also change the directory that your project will be created in.
+If you'd like, you can also change the directory that your project will be created in.

 Enter your desired project name, then click on the `Create` button.